Yossrizal/word-game/README.md

 dict/        # answer & guess dictionaries (text files)
 ```

-## Notes
+## Good to Know

-- No build step required; everything runs in the browser.
+- Zero build chain—open in a browser after serving the folder
-- Network access is only needed for the CDN script and loading the local dictionary files.
+- Network access only touches the CDN script and local dictionary fetches
-- Feel free to tweak the theme in `style.css` to match your brand or colour palette.
+- Theme tokens live in `style.css` if you want to dial in your own palette

 Happy guessing!